stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 		'secondKey' => 'secondValue',
 	);

-### Function and Method Declaration
+### Function and method declaration

-No method or function invocation is allowed to have spaces directly before or after the opening parathesis, as well as no space before the closing parenthesis.
+No method or function invocation is allowed to have spaces directly before or after the opening parenthesis, as well as no space before the closing parenthesis.

 	:::php
 	public function foo($arg1, $arg2) {} // good